 While it’s common knowledge that getting into the international school of your choice can involve long waitlists, so too is the demand for a seat in the classroom of a local school.
-Singaporean citizens have first priority at local schools and there are limited spots available for PR and non-Singaporean children.
-If you’re applying at P1 level for your child in a local school, you will need to apply for a space via a number of phases throughout the year.
+PR children are guaranteed places in local schools, however, Singaporean citizens have first priority at local schools over PR children.
+As for non-PR children, attending a local school is at the discretion of MOE based on a P1 blind lottery admissions process, or a by taking a standardised test for ages 7 and older.
+Furthermore, if you’re applying at P1 level for your child in a local school, you will need to apply for a space via a number of phases throughout the year.
 Your visa status will dictate what phase you can apply in, with foreigners generally being in phase 3.
 If your child is entering at a different grade to P1, an entrance exam (Admission Exercise for International Students) will need to be taken before admission is considered and allocated.

 The teaching style at local schools can be very different to international schools.
 Some international schools follow the National Curriculum of the country they’re affiliated with.
 Others blend this together with another internationally recognised curriculum, such as IGCSE or PYP.
 A lot of international schools are also guided by the International Baccalaureate curriculum, which promotes inquiry-based learning, independence and creativity.
 The approach at local schools is not as individualised, and class sizes tend to have a larger student-to-teacher ratio.
 However, they do have a reputation for being very robust when it comes to literacy and math.
 In recent years, the pedagogy has evolved to include a greater focus on values-based and inquiry-based learning.
 We love how local schools nurture a real love for learning.

 Both local and international schools in Singapore feature languages other than English as part of their syllabus.
 Singapore government schools teach the main curriculum in English, and learning a mother-tongue language is compulsory.
-The deep immersion that this offers can deliver amazing results if you want your child to be truly bilingual.
+The deep immersion that this offers can deliver amazing results.
 International schools, by and large, offer Mandarin and the language of origin that the school identifies with – be it Korean, French or German.
 The way these are taught varies from school to school.
 Chinese in particular can be taught as a separate subject, or parallel to all subjects.
 International schools are well-versed in what it means to be a ‘third culture kid’ and can offer particular support to those children.
 This often helps them to assimilate, retain their identity and embrace being something else altogether.

 It’s no secret that local schools can be fiercely competitive.
-Parents seek tutoring for their children in multiple subjects from a young age so that they might gain entry to the secondary school they want.
+Singaporean culture places a high emphasis on academic achievement and for parents who can afford additional tutoring for their children, they may enrol them multiple subjects from a young age so that they might gain entry to the secondary school they want.
+Even the schools will stream the best students into increasingly rigorous academic levels over the years they attend school.
 Saying that, you can attend a local school without committing to this results-driven approach.
 Expatriate students who attend secondary school in Singapore may benefit from the competitive environment and how it prepares them for the rigours of the real world.
 In comparison, a lot of international schools focus on individualised learning.
 They offer personal development plans designed to stretch each student to the best of their abilities and encourage them to direct their own learning.
 This freedom to ‘think outside the box’ can help define strong leadership qualities and problem-solving abilities.
 These are highly-prized traits in the ‘real world’, particularly in tech companies.

 The philosophy behind international schools can be informed by many different things.
 From religion and customs of the country of origin, to educational studies.
 The acquisition of soft skills (such as mindfulness) are a feature at many international schools, so you should check the school’s Vision/Mission/Core Values if these are important to you.
 In comparison, the Singapore school system advocates a strong sense of community.
 For example, their streaming system is designed to play to the strengths of each student.